-The Walt Disney Company (DIS) declared a semi-annual dividend of 88¢ per share las week, unchanged year-on-year.
-Since Disney switched to paying twice-yearly back in 2015 (as opposed to a single annual distribution), the December one has always represented the “raise”.
-In other words it looks increasingly likely that Disney’s fiscal 2020 (remember its financials run on a September to September calendar) will not see a rise in the annual dividend.
+The Walt Disney Company (DIS) declared a semi-annual dividend of 88¢ per share last week, unchanged year-on-year.
+Since Disney switched to paying twice-yearly back in 2015, the December one has always represented the “raise”.
+That means it looks increasingly likely that Disney’s fiscal 2020 (remember its financials run on a September-to-September calendar) will not see a rise in the annual dividend.
 Granted, it could raise its payment in July, but don’t bet on it.
-Assuming no change next summer means 2020 would represent Disney’s first annual dividend freeze since back in 2009.
+Assuming no change next summer, 2020 would represent Disney’s first annual dividend freeze since 2009.

-Truth be told I was slightly surprised by this.
-Judging by the reaction on financial media sites it seems I was not alone.
-(Like a lot of folks I expected a token dividend bump in the low single-digit range).
+Truth be told, I was slightly surprised by this.
+And judging by the reaction on financial media sites it seems I was not alone.
+(Like a lot of folks, I expected low single-digit dividend growth).
 That said, Disney taking a pause on the dividend growth front makes sense.
-In fact there are probably two things driving that decision by management, and I’ll touch on both briefly below.
+Indeed, there are probably two things driving that decision by management – debt and its streaming services.
+I’ll touch on both briefly, starting with the debt load.

-Unsurprisingly the circa $70,000m acquisition of the lion’s share of 21st Century Fox has stretched Disney’s finances a little.
-As it stood at the end of September the company reported total borrowings of around $41,500m net of its $5,500m cash pile.
+Unsurprisingly, the circa $70b acquisition of the lion’s share of 21st Century Fox has stretched Disney’s finances a little.
+Total borrowings stood at circa $41.5b at the end of September after netting out cash.
 The bad news is that a big chunk of that debt – roughly $8.85b to be a bit more precise – is due within the next twelve months.

-In terms of cash inflow, Disney generates somewhere in the region of $10,000m in annual free cash flow as things stand right now.
-Even after backing out the $1.76 per share annual dividend commitment (worth circa $3,200m per annum in cash terms), it’s clear that the business throws off plenty of surplus cash.
+In terms of cash inflow, Disney generates somewhere in the region of $10b in annual free cash flow.
+Even after backing out the $1.76 per share annual dividend commitment (worth circa $3.2b per annum in cash terms), it is clear the business throws off plenty of surplus cash.
 Quick math suggests Disney could eliminate its entire net debt position in around six years should it so choose.

-On that note, significant debt reduction is easily achievable.
-The bad news is Disney needs pretty much all its excess cash generation to meet near-term maturities.
+So, significant debt reduction is easily achievable as per the above.
+The bad news is that Disney needs pretty much all its excess cash generation to meet near-term maturities.
 So why doesn’t it just refinance its debt?
 Well, the short answer is that management is committed to keeping Disney’s current credit rating.
 That requires debt to come down to around 1.75x EBITDA, which Disney will achieve in 2020 if it pays off those short-term debt maturities from excess free cash flow.
 For that reason the dividend freeze makes strong financial sense.

-Now, in all honesty, streaming could present something of a double-edged sword for the company.
-On the plus side it has two potential things going for it.
-Firstly, and most obviously, it represents a new revenue stream in its own right.
-I mean by the end of fiscal 2024 the company expects somewhere in the region of sixty to ninety million global Disney+ subscribers.
+In all honesty streaming could present something of a double-edged sword for the company.
+On the plus side, it has two potential things going for it.
+Firstly, it obviously represents a new revenue stream in its own right.
+The company expects somewhere in the region of sixty to ninety million global Disney+ subscribers by the end of fiscal 2024.
 Assuming they each pay the full $6.99/month subscription price (too optimistic but let’s go with it for the sake of simplicity), that creates a revenue stream worth several billion dollars a year at the low end.
-Even after subtracting expenses that should result in a profitable new business line for Disney.
+That should result in a profitable new business line for Disney, even after subtracting expenses.

 Secondly, Disney+ can drive consumer dollars to other parts of its business.
 Imagine a new movie based on Disney+ content, or a new line of toys hitting its retail stores.
-Indeed as far as Disney management is concerned this is probably the bigger prize.
+Indeed, this is probably the bigger prize as far as Disney management is concerned.

-On the flipside there are two potential issues as far as I can see.
+On the flip side, there are two potential issues as far as I can see.
 First, streaming undoubtedly eats in to existing lines of (very) profitable business.
-For instance, cable channels like Disney Channel (which has around 225 million global subscribers) are bound to take a hit.
+For instance, cable channels like Disney Channel, which has around 225m global subscribers, are bound to take a hit.
 If folks start consuming that content via Disney+, what happens to the advertising revenue and affiliate fees paid by pay-TV providers?
 Most likely that money source gets eroded.

 So, the short version is that Disney has some chunky debt repayments just as it enters a period in which new ventures may take a chunk from its bottom line.
 Disney can take that in its stride fairly comfortably given how strong the profit machine is.
 That said, it will have an effect on the shareholder return program.
-Disney has spent a cumulative total of around $38,500m on dividends and stock buybacks over the past five years.
-Needless to say, buybacks look completely off the table for a while.
+Disney has spent a cumulative total of around $38.5b on dividends and stock buybacks over the past five years.
+The latter now looks completely off the table for a while.
 Furthermore, I expect modest dividend growth to only resume in fiscal 2021.